ganesanarun/mars-rover/README.md

 * Rover

-   1. Contains business rules of Plateau and Rover, and commands which could be processed instruction processor of rover.
+   1. Consists business rules of Plateau and Rover, and commands which could be processed by instruction processor of rover.

-## Assumptions

-    1. Only one plateau exists
-    2. Negative co-ordinates are not allowed since left most corner is 0,0.
-    3. Consider as failure if the commands are making rover to move beyond boundary of Plateau.
-    4. Keep the rover where it was if the end result of commands in a set is not within a limit.